 KU Language Training Center

-The University of Kansas has been a designated Language Training Center (LTC) since the fall of 2013 and is currently one of only eight such centers operating in the world.
+The University of Kansas has been a designated Language Training Center (LTC) since the fall of 2013 and is currently one of only nine universities holding that designation.

 The 2010 National Defense Authorization Act authorized the U.S. Department of Defense (DoD) to establish Language Training Centers at accredited universities to increase training capacity in strategic languages and regional area studies.
 These centers accelerate the development of foundational or higher-level expertise by leveraging university language and culture programs to meet specific DoD training needs.